-The important thing to remember is that it’s actually ok for people to not understand your creative ways.
+The important thing to remember there WILL always be people who struggle to understand your creative ways.
 If we were all the same life would be pretty dull.

 Here are some things to consider when accepting that some people will never understand your creative life:

 - As a creative person you will always be a mystery to some people.
 This is actually a good thing and you should always strive to remain a mystery.
 Keeps people guessing about what you will do next.

 - Everyone is entitled to their own opinions.
 You can’t force others to like what you are doing or have created.

 - Each one of us has different talents and skills to offer the world.
 As Walt Whitman said we are all here to ‘contribute a verse’.
 Being creative (either through writing, blogging, podcasting etc) is your way of contributing a verse.
 These people are also contributing a verse in their own special way.

 - If you are a true creative person (i.e. not doing it for the money or future fame) then you will know that your creative side is a huge part of who you are as a person.
 It’s not something you can change or switch off and anyway why would you?